ngneat/spectator/README.md

   });
 });
 ```
-The host method returns an instance of `SpectatorWithHost` which extends `Spectator` with the following additional API:
+The host method returns an instance of `SpectatorHost` which extends `Spectator` with the following additional API:
 - `hostFixture` - The host's fixture
 - `hostComponent` - The host's component instance
 - `hostElement` - The host's native element